Programs and Events

 Community Song Circles

-Usually first and third Fridays at 4pm at HUUF, with occasional scheduling changes.
-To stay up-to-date about any scheduling changes, email office@huuf.org to get on the song circle-specific email list.
+Usually first and third Fridays at 4 pm at HUUF, with occasional schedule changes.
+To stay up-to-date about changes and get on the song circle-specific email list, email office@huuf.org.

 “Group singing is a powerful catalyst for social change and community building.
 We sing for the joy of creating something beautiful together in the moment.”
 Maggie McKnight